mmazitov/meme-catalog/README.md

 # Meme Catalog

 A modern React application for browsing and managing meme collections.
 Features both table and grid views, with the ability to edit meme details and copy image URLs.
 Built with React, TypeScript, and modern tooling.
+Uses the Imgflip API for fetching meme content.

 ## Tech Stack